twistie-exe/Websites/README.md

 # Note
 If you fork these please know that these are remakes of current sites/followed tutorials and I do not own any of them, anything that happens to you is not my responsibility.

+But I will mostly be commiting to a private repo for remaking companies.